 Therefore, the scaling behavior between entropy density $s$ and temperature $T$ is

 where $\alpha_s$ is the critical exponent, $T_c$ is the critical temperature, and $s_c$ is the critical entropy density.
-In the EN-BI massive gravity, the analytical analysis of critical exponent presents significant challenges.
+In the EBI massive gravity, the analytical calculation of critical exponent presents significant challenges.
 This complexity arises primarily from the non-linear terms introduced by the Born-Infeld field.
 The relationship between the first derivative of the entropy density with respect to temperature can be expressed as

 where $\Xi=\sqrt{\frac{2 \pi ^2 q^2}{\beta ^2 s^2}+1}$.
 However, the intricate nature of this function renders further analytical treatment of its coefficients particularly difficult.
 Despite the analytical complexity, the phase diagram illustrated in figure \ref{fig:pd2} offers an alternative approach to determining the critical exponent, avoiding the need for intricate analysis.
 By examining the function $T(s)$ at the second-order phase transition, we observe that both $T'(s)=0$ and $T''(s)=0$ at the critical point.
 This observation implies that the first two terms in the expansion of $T(s)$ vanish at the critical point, leaving only the third-order term as the dominant contribution.
-Consequently, in the vicinity of the critical point, $T(s)$ can be express as
+Consequently, in the vicinity of the critical point, $T(s)$ can be expressed as

 This relationship between temperature and entropy density in the critical point leads to the conclusion that the critical exponent for this system is